Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Try my free AI-Powered Keyword Tool to get dozens of research-backed ideas for keywords & topics to write about on your blog today.

-Once you know what keywords you’re targeting, you can use the principles of on-page SEO (search engine optimization) to make your content easy for both readers and search engines to understand.
+Once you know what keywords you’re targeting, you can use the principles of on-page SEO (search engine optimization) to make your content easy for readers and search engines to understand.

 Of course, search engines aren’t the only source of traffic for your blog.